Ilaix Moriba: Barcelona

 Moriba arrived at Barcelona from Espanyol in 2010.
-He has been considered one of the best players of his generation, and he has very often played in categories of players far older than him.
+As a youth player he was considered one of the best young players in the world, and he has very often played in categories of players far older than him.
 Moriba really stood out at age 15 when he scored a hat-trick against the Real Madrid U19.
 The most remarkable feat was his last goal, where he scored from the middle of the pitch at the start of the second half.

 In January 2019, as his youth contract was about to expire, clubs such as Manchester City tried to sign him.

 The following season he became a regular for Barça B. He scored his first goal on 8 March 2020, the winner in a 3–2 victory against Llagostera.

 During the 2020–21 season, Moriba was included in the first team squad for the first time for a La Liga match against Granada.
 He was an unused substitute in a 4–0 away win.
 Moriba would later make his first team debut – and as a starter – on 21 January against Cornellà in the round of 32 of the Copa del Rey.
 He was replaced by Sergio Busquets in the 74th minute of a 2–0 win.
 On 13 February 2021, he made his La Liga debut in a 5–1 win over Alavés, in which he also provided an assist for Francisco Trincão.
 He scored his first La Liga goal in a 2–0 away win against Osasuna on 6 March 2021, to become the fifth youngest scorer in club's history, topped only by Ansu Fati, Bojan Krkić, Lionel Messi and Pedri.

 On 10 March 2021, Moriba made his UEFA Champions League debut in a 1–1 draw against Paris Saint-Germain in the round of 16, coming on as a substitute for Sergio Busquets in the 79th minute.